Interested in Amateur Radio?

 There are licensed amateur radio operators all over the world, and with the right equipment and skills you can make contact around the globe and even into space.
 In addition to talking to each other, we can also use computers to exchange messages or even pictures - completely independent of the Internet or other systems.

-While there are no special rules for someone to receive radio transmissions, you will need a license to transmit and you need to learn the rules.
+While there are no special requirements for someone to receive radio transmissions, you will need a license to transmit and you need to learn the rules.
 Every operator is assigned a globally unique call sign which you use every time you transmit so other operators know who you are.

 In the US, there are three levels of license; Technician, General and Amateur Extra.
 It used to be a requirement that you learn Morse code to get a license, but this is no longer the case for any of the three levels.